 Welcome to Grunt, the slide software for professionals.

 Grunt is an add-in for Microsoft PowerPoint.
 That means that it adds functionality to PowerPoint that doesn't exist there to begin with.
 PowerPoint is used by hundreds of millions of users worldwide – it's the de facto industry standard.
 But if you're a professional, and you spend a lot of time in PowerPoint, you know that some tasks are tedious and time-consuming.
-It's difficult to ensure that your design is consistent and aligned properly and that all you text and data is up to date.
+It's difficult to ensure that your design is consistent and aligned properly and that all your texts and data are up to date.
 And, perhaps worst of all, is making changes to a design that's already looking nice, because you know that even the smallest of changes means another hour or two at the office.
 In fact, the prospect of spending all that time making a small change might well convince you to leave it as is, even if you know it's a mistake.
 We think that's a bad state of affairs.
 So we created Grunt.

 A new approach to slides